Writing-on-Stone Provincial Park is a photographer's paradise near Milk River, Alberta, Canada.

 From the campground near the Interpretive Centre, the Hoodoo Interpretive Trail is a 4.4 KM (2¾ mile) return hike to exhibits within the valley.

 Just a few steps from the Interpretive Centre it becomes immediately apparent why this valley paradise of hoodoos, clay mounds, and coulees continues to be a spiritual center for the Blackfoot People.

 The Native Indians have considered this incredible valley and major archaeological site in Southern Alberta as a spiritual center for several thousand years.

 The drive has been longer than anticipated so afternoon activities must be prioritized and chosen carefully.
 The staff at the Interpretive Centre are very helpful and the popular Hoodoo Interpretive Trail will be left for another day.

 After lunch the drive west on road above the valley bordering Milk River leads to a trail-head for the Battle Scene.
 Some of the ancient carvings, called petroglyphs, in the sandstone cliffs, recognize significant incidents in history.

 The Battle Scene is believed to represent the 'Retreat up the Hill' battle fought along the Milk River in 1866.
 What remains is a marginally visible, very faint carving in the direct, bright sunlight.
 Sadly, it is surrounded by a metal cage to discourage further vandalism.

-Fascinating trail provides ample opportunity to absorb grand views on the return over the 0.8 KM (½ mile return) Battle Scene trail before the short drive back to the Interpretive Centre for the 2 PM tour of the admittance-restricted Archaeological Preserve.
+Fascinating trail provides ample opportunity to absorb grand views on the return over the 0.8 KM (½ mile return) Battle Scene trail prior to the short drive back to the Interpretive Centre for the 2 PM tour of the admittance-restricted Archaeological Preserve.